anikan314/anikan314.github.io/miscellaneous:/gapyears.md

 One word: research.
 (Caveat: if you are lacking in clinical experience, you should try to find a volunteering/shadowing opportunity to engage with during your gap years as well.)

 For students interested in health policy, I recommend pursuing an opportunity as a research assistant (RA) within a health policy center, lab, or academic department.
 If you're more economics-inclined (like myself), one of the "classic" economics RA positions will work as well.
-Try to find a place where you'll be able to relate the work you do/skills you learn to future work within healthcare---this was what I did with non-healthcare related projects, which most of my work at OEMA has been.
+Try to find a place where you'll be able to relate the work you do/skills you learn to future work within healthcare------this was what I did with non-healthcare related projects, which most of my work at OEMA has been.

 When I was searching for jobs, I was also offered positions in consulting.
 I ultimately opted for an RAship at an academic institution over consulting because it would help me get a better sense of the day-to-day of academic research, which is my intended end goal.